Is Your Marin Home in a Flood Zone?

 If you live in a flood hazard zone (A or V, contact us to find out), you have options to prevent flooding:

 - Install a sump pump under your house.
 Also, consider a natural gas powered generator in case the power goes out.
-We have a great generator expert for you, Hazelton Electric.

 - Have sandbags ready to block the water at critical locations.

 - Raise your house above the flood plane.
 Some cites now require this if you do a major remodel extensively or if you build a new house.
 It may be a small investment relative to your home’s value, and well worthwhile.

 Marin County Watersheds and Flood Protection Zones

 Marin County is divided into 15 watersheds and eight Flood Protection Zones.
 This page will help you to understand the big picture.

 There are many solutions completed and many underway.
 There is extensive information about how towns in these areas are dealing with flood control:

 Zone 3: Richardson Bay (Mill Valley, Tiburon, Sausalito, Marin City, Tamalpais Valley, and Belvedere)

 Zone 5: Stinson Beach and Bolinas